TuzzR/Supermarket_DBMS/README.md

 of such supermarket.
 In this project, the software or system that can be used to aid all supermarkets that is still operating manually have been successfully developed.
-The software can be implementing in all types of supermarket
+The software can be implementing in all types of supermarket.

 Features:
 1. A password system that will be embedded into login page to increase the Security of the system.